Sports Coach Logo Sports Coach Training Principles Fitness Components

 Knowledge is Power

-Educating yourself is one of the most effective methods to ensure that your calorie and nutritional intakes remain healthy.
+Educating yourself is one of the most effective methods to ensure your calorie and nutritional intake remains healthy.
 Families, trainers, licensed dietitians, sports nutritionists, or other health care experts can assist and advise girls.
-Young female athletes must understand the following essential facts in addition to understanding the fundamentals of a good diet and energy stability.
+Young female athletes must understand the following essential facts and the fundamentals of a good diet and energy stability.

 • Planning and commitment are usually required for good nutrition.